mitsu1210/essbaseworkshop/Lab200/LabGuide200.md

 Check the failover policy overview, the master node’s heath-check status should have changed from “healthy” to “unhealthy “

 ![](./images/25.png "")

+However, if you go to your domain name - public1.oscommercesite.com, your website should still be running since we configured a failover.

+Thus we can set up disaster recovery for your app in OCI easily and avoid single point of failure.